miguelmartin75/miguelmartin75.github.io/md/ml-understanding.md

 - Which weights are redundant?
 ### Search
 - Can I design a network and/or the structure of the problem being solved to be more interpretable?
-## Non-linear correlations for output features
-What maxim described here - unsure if this is super related to model understanding
 ## What a neural network does
 - Extraction of rules
 - Feature